yogstation13/Yogstation/.github/PULL_REQUEST_TEMPLATE.md

 ### Intent of your Pull Request

 Explain what the purpose of your PR is.
 Mention if you tested your changes.
 If you changed a map, make sure you used the mapmerge tool.
 Mention if your PR is related to an issue.
-You can type "Fixes issue #6" and issue 6 will be automatically closed when your pull request is merged.
+You can type "Fixes: #6" and issue 6 will be automatically closed when your pull request is merged.

 ### Why is this change good for the game?

 # Wiki Documentation

-### Briefly describe your PR and the impacts of it, in layman's terms.
-This will be the basis of the Wiki entry for your PR, and more information / detail is better for Wiki editors to integrate.

-### What should players be aware of when it comes to the changes your PR is implementing?

-### What general grouping does this PR fall under?
-For example, Engineering changes, Medical rebalancing, TEG tweaks, etc.?

-### Are there any aspects of the PR that you would like us not to mention on the Wiki?

-### If there are any numerical values involved in your PR that will be relevant to a player, please note them here.
-For example, "This new chem will heal X brute damage".
+Explain any impacts in here.
+Mention if you would wish for something to not be mentioned on the wiki, and please provide any numerical values for the wiki-men to intergrate.

 # Changelog